Ice v.s. Heat Therapy for Injuries or Pain

 Heat is good for ongoing pain; it relaxes tight muscles and improves blood flow.
 Always talk to a doctor for the best advice and to avoid burns.
 So, if your knees hurt or your back has acute pain or neck spasms, try these therapies and frozen vegetables, including frozen peas, to relax sore muscles and aching joints and for pain management in the injured area.

-*Some Graphic source network, copyright belongs to the original author, if there is infringement to inform the remedy.
+*Some graphic source network, copyright belongs to the original author, if there is infringement to inform the remedy.

 Leave a comment